MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/smart_ptr-operator-deref.md

 ## Remarks

 The function dereferences the stored pointer.
-It is undefined behavior if the stored pointer is null.
-The function is equivalent to:
+The behavior is undefined if the stored pointer is null.
+It is equivalent to:

 ```cpp
 *get();